fboukezzoula/SwarmMSKit/README.md

 Powershell Version v3 or higher

-Clone this SwarmMSKit (unzip it on a folder called for example "SwarMSKit") : https://github.com/fboukezzoula/SwarmMSKit/archive/master.zip
+Clone this SwarmMSKit (unzip it on a folder called for example "SwarmMSKit") : https://github.com/fboukezzoula/SwarmMSKit/archive/master.zip

 Then download the NanoServerDataCenter.vhd file from this Google Drive address :